Ax0l0ti/1st-year/README.md

 $b)$ gives u a decent start on some lecture notes
 $c)$ ~~shows u how ==**NOT**== to do a *Obsid Repo*~~

-Also remember tags are ure besht fwend foreva
+Also remember Obsid tags are the goat
 #Structuring